-What is Unemployment Rate?
+What is the Unemployment Rate?

-Unemployment rate is the lagging indicator that determines the strength of the US economy, and in turn, the strength of US dollar.
+The unemployment rate is the lagging indicator that determines the strength of the US economy, and in turn, the strength of the US dollar.
 In its simplest form, it is the total number of unemployed in the Non-Farm segments divided by the total labor force.
 The number is expressed in percentage format and is declared by the Bureau of the Labor Statistics on the first Friday of every month.
 As expected, it rises during cyclical downturns and falls during periods of rapid economic growth.
-It is a lagging indicator as the rate peaks after the trough of the business cycle, and bottoms after the peak is formed.
+It is a lagging indicator as the rate peaks after the trough of the business cycle, and bottoms after the peak are formed.

 Why is it Important?

 The unemployment number is critical as it is a salient metric that helps Federal economists to monitor and modify the US Government’s economic and fiscal policies.
 If the rate is too high, the Feds will try to stimulate the economy by either: (1).
 Implementing job creation programs, or (2).
 Lowering Federal fund rates, or (3).
-Instituting fiscal policy measures, such as, tax cuts, and extended unemployment benefits.
-In any event, high unemployment rate is an indication of weakened US economy and US dollar alike.
-For example, the unemployment rate was above 6%, when the President Obama initiated a series of Quantitative Easing Measures to jump start the economy.
-These three Quantitative Easing measures coupled with a mini boost (Operation twist) helped to bring the unemployment rate to today’s lowest rate – as low as lower than 4%.
+Instituting fiscal policy measures, such as tax cuts, and extended unemployment benefits.
+In any event, the high unemployment rate is an indication of weakened US economy and US dollar alike.
+For example, the unemployment rate was above 6%, when President Obama initiated a series of Quantitative Easing Measures to jump-start the economy.
+These three Quantitative Easing measures coupled with a mini-boost (Operation twist) helped to bring the unemployment rate to today’s lowest rate – as low as lower than 4%.